javipalanca/simfleet/docs/metrics.rst

 ElectricTaxi metrics
 --------------------

-The ElectricTaxi metrics module calculates and exports additional metrics specific to electric taxis.
+The ElectricTaxi metrics module calculates, in addition to the Taxi metrics, additional indicators specific to electric taxis.
 These include station-related distances, waiting times at charging stations, and charging durations.
-These distinctions help to understand the operational differences and requirements of electric taxis.
+These distinctions help understand the operational differences and requirements of electric taxis.

 These metrics include:

-* **Station Total Distance:** The distance traveled to charging stations.
+* **Station Total Distance:** The distance traveled moving to charging stations, in meters.

-* **Waiting in Station Time:** Time spent waiting for charging service.
+* **Waiting in Station Time:** Time spent in a charging station waiting for a charging service, in seconds.

-* **Charging Time:** Time spent charging.
+* **Charging Time:** Time spent charging, in seconds.

 Example CLI Output: